MNHost/Docks/markdown/Home.md

 # The cmdR Docs

 ## Welcome
 Welcome to the commander docs!
-Here is where you will learn about all there is to know about cmdR!
+Here is where you will learn about all there is to know about cmdR! \n [button:Button Text](https://example.com)
-[button:Button Text](https://example.com)